Competing protesters converge on Breonna Taylor’s hometown

 By the time Black activists dressed in black fatigues arrived in the heart of downtown Saturday afternoon, most of the white militia members had already left.
 Police in full riot geared looked on.

-Earlier in the day, three people were shot at a park where Black activists had gathered, police said.
-The victims were taken to a hospital with non-life-threatening injuries, and an investigation was ongoing, police said.
+Earlier in the day, three people were accidentally shot at a park where Black activists had gathered, police said.
+The victims, all of whom were members of the militia group, were taken to a hospital with non-life-threatening injuries, police said.

+“This is a tragic situation that could have been much worse,” Louisville Metro Police Chief Robert Schroeder said in a news release.
+“I encourage anyone choosing to exercise their Second Amendment rights to do so responsibly.”

-Black activists converged on Louisville to demand justice for Taylor.
+The Black activists had converged on Louisville to demand justice for Taylor.
 Calls for a national reckoning over racism and police brutality intensified following the deaths of Taylor and George Floyd in Minneapolis.

 “This is something that has been happening around the country for years and years and years,” said Brianna Wright, who joined in the demonstrations Saturday.
 “This is nothing new.
 The justice we get for her will influence justice around the entire country.
 And if we don’t get justice … it will also influence the entire country.
 Because they’ll think, ‘It’s OK, we can get away with it.’
 But we need to show them that Black people are not going to stand for this anymore.”